Ciaran98/multipurposesite/README.md

 # Multipurpose Site

-This is a multipurpose site that will have a few different functions these are:
+This is a multipurpose site that will have multiple functions, these are:

 - Store
 - Social Network